HakaiInstitute/sentinels-light-trap-public/README.md

 - Annual reports:
   - [2022 Sentinels of Change Light Trap Report](docs/2022%20Sentinels%20of%20Change%20Light%20Trap%20Report.pdf)
   - [2023 Sentinels of Change Light Trap Report](docs/2023%20Sentinels%20of%20Change%20Light%20Trap%20Report.pdf)
+  - [2024 Sentinels of Change Light Trap Report]
+  - [2025 Sentinels of Change Light Trap Report]

 ## Data Accessibility

-Data in this repository includes Dungeness crab (Metacarcinus magister) megalopae count and measurement data from Sentinels of Change light trap network sites collected from April 15 - Sept 1st during 2022, 2023, and 2024.
+Data in this repository includes Dungeness crab (Metacarcinus magister) megalopae count and measurement data from Sentinels of Change light trap network sites collected from April 15 - Sept 1st during 2022, 2023, 2024, and 2025, excluding size data from 2025.
 Additional data my be available upon request through emailing sentinels@hakai.org

+## Count Data

+Note that some sites in some years did not collect complete data - either starting late in the season, stopping early, or with significant gaps during the season.
+These data have not been ommitted but it is important to note that larval delivery can vary significantly through time and therefore sites with incomplete data do not provide a fullsome picture of larval delivery for that year.

 ## Size Data

 Some entries in the Dungeness crab carapace width dataset (Master_QAQC_CarapaceWidth_Measurements_publicrepository.csv) do not have a corresponding count value for that site and date in the published OBIS records.
 This is due to sampling and equipment errors which resulted in certain count data being excluded from the dataset published here.
 See the Merge&QC_Code.R script to see how entries are excluded and the Master_QAQC_LightTrap_Counts_publicrepository.csv to see associated error codes listed in the Error_code column.

 ## Acknowledgements
-The following organizations contributed to this project: Association for Denman Island Marine Stewards, Átl’ḵa7tsem/Howe Sound Marine Stewardship Initiative Bamfield Marine Science Centre, Cowichan Estuary Restoration and Conservation Association, Council of the Haida Nation, Discovery Passage Aquarium, False Creek Friends, Fisheries and Oceans Canada, Friends of Cortes Island Society, Gabriola Island Community, Gabriola Island Power Squadron, Galiano Conservation Association, Gorge Waterway Action Society, Hakai Institute, Hornby Island Diving, Institute for Mulitdisciplinary Research in the Salish Sea, Jamie's Whaling Station, Mayne Island Conservancy, Ministry of Water, Land, and Resource Stewardship, Nicholas Sonntag Marine Education Centre, Pender Harbour Observation Discovery Station, Pender Islands Conservancy,  Quadra Island Community, Royal Vancouver Yacht Club- Wigwam Inn, Saturna Ecological Education Centre, Shaw Centre for the Salish Sea, shíshálh First Nation, Surge Narrows School, T'Sou-ke First Nation Marine Team, Tsawout First Nation, Tsleil-Waututh First Nation, Tula Foundation, Volunteer Powell River.
+The following organizations contributed to this project: Association for Denman Island Marine Stewards, Átl’ḵa7tsem/Howe Sound Marine Stewardship Initiative Bamfield Marine Science Centre, Cowichan Estuary Restoration and Conservation Association, Council of the Haida Nation, Discovery Passage Aquarium, False Creek Friends, Fisheries and Oceans Canada, Friends of Cortes Island Society, Gabriola Island Community, Gabriola Island Power Squadron, Galiano Conservation Association, Gorge Waterway Action Society, Hakai Institute, Hornby Island Diving, Institute for Mulitdisciplinary Research in the Salish Sea, Jamie's Whaling Station, Mayne Island Conservancy, Ministry of Water, Land, and Resource Stewardship, Nicholas Sonntag Marine Education Centre, Pender Harbour Observation Discovery Station, Pender Islands Conservancy,  Quadra Island Community, Royal Vancouver Yacht Club- Wigwam Inn, Salmon Coast Field Station, Saltspring Community, Saturna Ecological Education Centre, Shaw Centre for the Salish Sea, shíshálh First Nation, Surge Narrows School, Tidepools Aquarium, T'Sou-ke First Nation Marine Team, Tsawout First Nation, Tsleil-Waututh First Nation, Tula Foundation, Volunteer Powell River.